hammyhammer/bmi-calculator/client/README.md

 ## Project Description

 This web application allows a user to determine their BMI.
+The user can select between Imperial or Metric system of measurements to input their values.
 After entering it, they will be shown their results and how to interpret them and its significance.
+The application will offer further insight with references and resources.

 ## Wireframes

 <!-- Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe. -->
+[Here](https://whimsical.com/bmi-calculator-9aqjBs6qNhzLkJGxnhQvn9) is a link that will direct you to my vision for both my browser and mobile look of this application.

 ## Component Hierarchy
 <!-- Show your component hierarchy here!
 Use [this](https://cms-assets.tutsplus.com/uploads/users/1795/posts/30352/image/GettingStartedWithReduxTutorial-React-Component-Structure.png) as an example. -->
+[Here](https://whimsical.com/bmi-component-hierarchy-VmLjp5FZY844kytW2SzW2o) is a link that shows us our component hierarchy.

 ## API and Data Sample